-A WordPress blog comes with built-in content linking functions, such as custom menus, permalinks, image links, categories, tags, and archives pages, site search pages, link widgets, sidebar widgets (e.g. Recent Posts), entries RSS feeds, an internal link tool, continue reading tags, etc. Additional link functionality can also be added to WordPress using a range of plugins.
-In short, WordPress is perfect for adding extensive content linking.
+A website or blog built with WordPress comes with built-in internal linking features, such as menus, permalinks, image links, tags, categories, and archives pages, search results pages, link widgets, sidebar widgets (e.g. Recent Posts), entries RSS, an internal linking tool, post excerpt links, etc. Additional linking functionality can also be added to WordPress using a range of plugins.
+In short, WordPress is an ideal platform for adding extensive content linking.

-Internal links are simply hyperlinks in your content to relevant pages and posts on your WordPress site.
+Internal linking simply means adding hyperlinks in your content pointing to relevant content on posts and pages on your website or blog.

 “An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
 Hyperlinks are considered either “external” or “internal” depending on their target or destination.
 Generally, a link to a page outside the same domain or website is considered external, whereas one that points at another section of the same webpage or to another page of the same website or domain is considered internal.” (source: Wikipedia)